 Climate response to constant emissions.
 Some of the scenario extensions beyond 2100 make assumptions about constant emissions (either positive or negative).
 Section 4.7.1 will assess changes in climate under scenario extensions beyond 2100.

 Committed climate change to constant atmospheric composition.
 There is widespread literature on how the climate continues to change after stabilisation of radiative forcing.
 This includes diagnosing the long-term climate response to a doubling of CO2 (ECS, Chapter 7).
-Since AR5, more GCMs have run stabilised forcing simulations for many centuries allowing new insights into their very long-term behaviour (Section 7.4.3).
+Since AR5, more GCMs have run stabilized forcing simulations for many centuries allowing new insights into their very long-term behaviour (Section 7.4.3).

 Committed response to zero emissions.
 How climate would continue to evolve if all emissions ceased.
-SR1.5 assessed changes in climate if emissions of all greenhouse gases and aerosols ceased.
+The SR1.5 assessed changes in climate if emissions of all greenhouse gases and aerosols ceased.
 Section 4.7.2 assesses new results considering cessation of CO2-only emissions which forms a significant term in calculating remaining carbon budgets.

 Irreversibility.
 Some changes do not revert if the forcing is removed, leaving a committed change to the system.
 Section 4.7.2 assesses changes in the Earth system which may be irreversible.